AndrewstheBuilder/ScratchNeuralNet/DeepLearningSpecialization_Course4_CNNS/Week4/Week4.md

 - Say you are using layer l's activation to measure "style" Define style as correlation between activations across channels.
   - How correlated are the activations across different channels?
   - ^Why does this capture style?
+- The style is the correlation between the activations across channels.
+- How correlated are the activations across different channels?
+  - Look across the same positions across different channels.
+  - **Intuition** this answers how often a feature like stripes and the color yellow occur together.
 #### Intuition about style of an image
 - So we are comparing the correlation between the layers of a image and then comparing across to different images and looking at their activations' correlations as well?
   - Then we compare the two correlations?